automationhacks/automationhacks.github.io/_posts/2021-06-08-10-years-of-software-testing-automation.md

 ### First onsite to USA

-I also got a chance to travel to USA to San Francisco, California and Spokane, Washington along with a colleague to help test and deliver this migration feature under a time bound project
+I also got a chance to travel to USA to San Francisco, California and Spokane, Washington along with a colleague to help test and deliver this migration feature under a time bound project.
+This was a special moment for me to get a chance to travel oversees and observe how the work culture differed.
+Needless to say, this is a trip that I would never forget. 😌

 ## Working in a small sized company

 After contributing to this teams success, I wanted to move on to a more challenging role and work with a small team/company and switched jobs to **Projectplace India** which was recently acquired by **Planview USA** in 2016.

-When I joined this company, We had a team of 3 Automation engineers in India that grew to 8 people in some months time.
+When I joined this company, We had a team of 2 Automation engineers in India that grew to 8 people in some months time.

 This role required me to learn `Python` 🐍 for test automation and looking back now joining this company was one of the best decisions I took because: